Dressing for Backcountry Skiing & Snowboarding - Clothing & Layers Guide

 Don't forget sunglasses (an extra pair isn't a bad idea) and goggles (wrap them in a cloth or your spare hat).
 They can make the difference between a safe descent and trouble.
 A sunny day on snow is extremely bright, so dark tints and polarized lenses normally work best.
 Wraparound frame designs or true glacier glasses with side protection are also a good idea.
 For sunny spring and summer touring, a brimmed hat with a shade that covers your neck helps a lot.
 Don't forget sunscreen - a full day of sunny touring is brutal on any exposed skin.
 Use a high SPF factor product (30 or more) and pay special attention to your nose, neck, ears and temples, and remember to apply sunscreen under your chin and on your upper chest if you unzip your shirt..
 Reapply sunscreen during the day, especially if you sweat a lot.

-Finally, a reliable altimeter watch (remember to set the altitude at the trailhead) and your avalanche beacon should be considered part of your standard attire for alpine touring - get in the habit of putting them on before you leave the car or hut.
+Finally, a reliable altimeter watch (remember to set the altitude at the trailhead) and your beacon, shovel and probe should be considered part of your standard attire for alpine touring - get in the habit of putting your beacon on before you leave the car or hut.